 During the “fight or flight” phase, you’re on high alert all the time, your body is flooded with energy.
 When your anxiety ends, the adrenaline often runs out.
 This is called adrenal fatigue and can leave you feeling drained.

-So far we mentioned a lot of reasons for why anxiety can eventually lead you to exhaustion.
+So far we mentioned a lot of reasons why anxiety can eventually lead you to exhaustion.
 But what about a solution?

-Things than can help!
+Things that can help…

 Let’s look at it closely.
 With anxiety, you must remember that it can take a little bit of trial and error to find the things that work for you, so this guide is not specified precisely for you.